eds-ur/code-vault/README.md

 So gather your coding companions and delve into the enchanting world of CodeVault, where curiosity reigns and brilliance is unlocked, one line of code at a time.

 Welcome to the repository where legends are written and codes are forever preserved.
 Open the gates, and let the coding adventure begin!

+Brought to you by the Educational Data Science team at the University of Regensburg.